halleluyahadesuyi/role-playing-game-wizard-and-monsters-/README.md

-A game where 3 monsters switch places as a wizard’s health bar decreases, of which the game ends when either the wizard or monsters health bar reduces to 0.
+A game where 3 different enemies switch places as a user’s health bar decreases, of which the game ends when either the user or enemies health bar reduces to 0.
 The survivor is then declared the winner.